wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 To communicate to peripheral devices over SPI, each pin should be wired to its corresponding pin on the device.
 The SPI port supports communications to up to four devices (corresponding to the CS 0-3 pins on the diagram above).

-The SPI bus can also be used through the `MXP expansion port`_.
+The SPI bus can also be used through the `MXP Expansion Port`_.

 RS232
 ^^^^^